-CYNTHIA X. HUA is a researcher + artist + journalist interested in the Internet as a work of the collective consciousness.
-She specializes in artificial intelligence, algorithms and other ways data and images interact online.
-Her works utilize inputs from large crowds that are clustered, collaged and computed together using technology.
-These projects examine the ways we construct digital communities, often as ghostly shadows that echo the physical and geographic circumstances of our actual communities.
-Hua has shown or is forthcoming at the LA Center for Digital Arts, the San Francisco Arts Institute, The Midway and other institutions.
-She is currently an incubator member at The Gray Area Foundation for the Arts, studying tools for photo reconstruction and other intersections of journalism and digital documentation.
-She has previously been awarded fellowships/residencies from the Yerba Buena Center for the Arts as well as Signal Culture , The Laboratory and the Nieman Foundation at Harvard.
+CYNTHIA X. HUA is a researcher and artist, working to understand artificial intelligence and the processes behind algorithmic technologies that tie them to culture, identity and economy.
+Hua has shown works at the SF Arts Institute, The Midway, the Yerba Buena Center for the Arts and other institutions.
+She is currently an incubator member at The Gray Area Foundation for the Arts, studying tools for the intersection of journalism and digital documentation.
+She has previously been awarded fellowships/residencies from Signal Culture , The Laboratory and the Nieman Foundation at Harvard.
 She has spoken about technology and culture at outlets such as Theorizing the Web and Creative Tech Week.

 Reach her at firstname.lastname@example.org